wagiham/wagiham/README.md

 📍 **New York City, NY** | 📧 **[wagiham@sas.upenn.edu](mailto:wagiham@sas.upenn.edu)** | 📱 **(727) 320-4628**

 ## **About Me**
---Passionate about AI/ML applications, UX design, and data science, she combines technical expertise with a creative mindset to solve complex problems.
+-- My name is Wagiha Mariam.
+I'm currently an undergraduate student at the University of Pennsylvania.
+I'm passionate about AI/ML applications, UX design, and data science, she combines technical expertise with a creative mindset to solve complex problems.
 My work spans diverse fields, including machine learning research, software development, and user experience design.
 I have experience in front-end and back-end development, as well as advanced machine learning, Wagiha is committed to leveraging technology for meaningful impact.

 ## 🎓 **Education**
 **University of Pennsylvania** (*May 2026*)